fl4shk/frost32_cpu/README.md

 still actually decodes some technically invalid instructions as legitimate ones (the ``0000 0000 0000`` field of instructions from instruction opcodes groups 0, 2, and 3 is completely ignored in the disassembly process).

+Also note that the input to the disassembler is expected to be Verilog VMEM format text, which is the same as what the assembler generates.